jetsonhacks/bootFromExternalStorage/README.md

 # bootFromExternalStorage
 <b>These scripts were written before there was official support in the NVIDIA SDK Manager for booting from external storage.
 The NVIDIA SDK Manager is a tool used to flash and configure the Jetson.
-Please use the SDK Manager to boot from external storage.
-To get started: https://developer.nvidia.com/nvidia-sdk-manager</b>
+You may prefer to use the SDK Manager instead of these scripts.
+To get started with SDK Manager: https://developer.nvidia.com/nvidia-sdk-manager</b>

-This repository is left for historical reasons:

 Shell scripts to setup a NVIDIA Jetson AGX Xavier or Jetson Xavier NX Developer Kit to boot from external storage.